Guide to credit card minimum payments

 Paying less than the minimum on your credit cards can have serious consequences.
 Credit card issuers treat any credit card payment below the minimum as a missed payment, which can have negative effects on your credit score and credit history.

 If you don’t make the minimum payment on your credit card, your missed payment will be reported to the three major credit bureaus: Equifax, Experian and TransUnion.
-The missed payment will appear as a derogatory mark on your credit history, and the negative mark could remain on your credit reports for seven years.
+The missed payment will appear as a derogatory mark on your credit history, and the negative mark could remain on your credit reports for up to seven years.

 However, that doesn’t mean you should skip credit card payments when you can’t afford the minimum payment charge.
-Continuing to make payments on your credit cards even when you can’t afford to pay the minimum shows the credit card companies that you have not given up on paying back your debt—which can help you when it comes time to request credit card forbearance or negotiate a debt settlement.
+Continuing to make payments on your credit cards even when you can’t afford to pay the minimum shows the credit card companies that you have not given up on paying back your debt, which can help you when it comes time to request credit card forbearance or negotiate a debt settlement.

 How does missing a minimum payment affect my credit score?

-Making on-time credit card payments is one of the most important parts of building good credit, and missing payments—or paying less than the minimum—is one of the quickest ways to damage your credit.
+Making on-time credit card payments is one of the most important parts of building good credit, and missing payments — or paying less than the minimum — is one of the quickest ways to damage your credit.
 Try to make at least the minimum payment on your credit card every month, and try to pay more than the minimum whenever you can.

 Why you should pay more than the minimum

 Making a credit card minimum payment may seem like a good idea, but it’s an even better idea to pay more than the minimum on your credit cards.
 Why?
-Because when you carry a balance on your credit cards, your credit card issuer will charge interest on your debt—and when you only make the minimum payment on your credit cards, those interest charges can quickly add up.
+Because when you carry a balance on your credit cards, your credit card issuer will charge interest on your debt, and when you only make the minimum payment on your credit cards, those interest charges can quickly add up.

 Want to know exactly how much money it’ll cost you if you only make the minimum payment on your credit cards?
 Thanks to the Credit CARD Act of 2009, your credit card issuers are required to tell you.

 Check your monthly credit card statement for a box labeled “Minimum Payment Warning.”
-This box will tell you how long it will take you to pay off your debt if you only make the minimum payment on your credit cards, as well as how much money you’ll pay in total—an amount that will probably be significantly higher than your current credit card balance.
+This box will tell you how long it will take you to pay off your debt if you only make the minimum payment on your credit cards, as well as how much money you’ll pay in total — an amount that will probably be significantly higher than your current credit card balance.

 Tips for making your minimum payment